 French Toast Casserole is perfect for prepping the night before and popping in the oven for a weekend or holiday brunch!
-An overnight French toast bake with cinnamon, vanilla and maple and crispy cinnamon sugar topping.
+An overnight French toast bake with fluffy bread and a cinnamon, vanilla, maple, and crispy cinnamon sugar topping.

 Adding to our list of favorites today is this easy French Toast Bake, which I love most because you can prep it completely the night before you need it.